SirFarkade/GoogleDA/Course08: Google Data Analytics Capstone: Complete a Case Study/01 Ask/Readme.md

 [Scope of Work](https://github.com/VaibhavFarkade/GoogleDA/blob/main/Course08:%20Google%20Data%20Analytics%20Capstone:%20Complete%20a%20Case%20Study/01%20Ask/Scope%20of%20Work.pdf) :-> It is very important for data analysts to contextualize their data, this topic helps us understand "What you need to know?"

+Ask Guiding questions
+● What is the problem you are trying to solve?
+● How can your insights drive business decisions?

+Key tasks
+1. Identify the business task
+2. Consider key stakeholders Deliverable A clear statement of the business task

 ### The following questions arise about the available data:->